 PRECISION BENCHTOP LINEAR SEAM WELDER

-The seam welding solution for precise parts
+The linear seam welder solution for precise parts

 AMET Inc’s Precision Benchtop Linear Seam Welders are designed to perform an external linear weld on cylindrical parts or sheets.
 Using the included centering devices, the weld part is loaded and clamped in the center of the seam welder bed for consistent welds.

 The welding fixture is constructed of thick wall steel tubing.
-The bed of the seam welder can be mounted to an existing benchtop at the customer’s facility, or to an optional supporting base structure supplied by AMET.
+The bed of the linear seam welder can be mounted to an existing benchtop at the customer’s facility, or to an optional supporting base structure supplied by AMET.

 30+ Years of welding Automation Excellence

 Precision Benchtop Linear Seam Welders have the following capacities and specifications for performing precision linear seam welds:

 - Weld Length: The part length capacities are from 2.9 to 35.4 in (75 to 900 mm) with an additional 2.9 in (75 mm) on each end for run-on and run-off tabs.

 - Wall thickness: The mandrel height is adjustable for sheet thicknesses of 0.02 to 0.15 in (0.5 to 4.0 mm).

 - Minimum Diameter Capacity: Depending upon the length of the seam welder selected, the minimum part diameter is 2.6 to 3.3 in (67 to 85 in).